-This MHDS Profile defines a Document Sharing Exchange that is based around the HL7 FHIR standard, following the principles described in the whitepaper on Document Sharing.
-This Document Sharing exchange requires the same management of metadata as described in the metadata handbook:
+This MHDS Profile defines a Document Sharing Exchange that is based around the HL7 FHIR standard, following the principles described in the Health Information Exchange: Enabling Document Sharing Using IHE Profiles whitepaper.
+This Document Sharing exchange requires the same management of metadata as described in the Document Sharing Metadata Handbook.